-- 1) Employees at the Bank under the Bank Group Remuneration Policy as of 2018, whose professional activities have a material impact on the risk profile. - Contains the accrued amount of the share award that constitutes the fixed remuneration which will be settled after the General Meeting that closes the year 2018. - 3) The calculated amount of performance-based remuneration for 2018, the settlement of which may take place based on performance evaluations after the General Meeting for 2019. - 4) The first, second, third and fourth deferred part and the short-term withheld portion (vested) of the share-based part of performance-based remuneration for 2017, the second and third deferred part of performance-based remuneration for 2016, and the third deferred part of performance-based remuneration for 2015. - 5) The third deferred part of performance-based remuneration for 2014, the second deferred part of performance-based remuneration for 2015, the first deferred part of performance-based remuneration for 2016 and the short-term withheld portion of the share-based part of performance-based remuneration for 2016, settled in 2018.
+- 1) Employees under the Bank Group Remuneration Policy as of 2019, whose professional activities have a material impact on the risk profile. - 2) The calculated amount of performance-based remuneration for 2019, the settlement of which may take place based on performance evaluations after the General Meeting for 2020. - 3) The first, second, third and fourth deferred part and the short-term withheld portion (vested) of the share-based part of performance-based remuneration for 2018, the second, third and fourth deferred part of performance-based remuneration for 2017, and the third deferred part of performance-based remuneration for 2016. - 4) The third deferred part of performance-based remuneration for 2015, the second deferred part of performance-based remuneration for 2016, the first deferred part of performance-based remuneration for 2017 and the short-term withheld portion of the share-based part of performance-based remuneration for 2017, settled in 2019.

-The amount of unpaid, deferred remuneration for employees in positions in years prior to 2018 which have a material impact on the risk profile but which positions are no longer identified by the Bank in 2018 or for employees that have already retired, and the amount of deferred remuneration awarded during the business year, was as follows:
+The amount of unpaid, deferred remuneration for employees in positions in years prior to 2019 which have a material impact on the risk profile but which positions are no longer identified 2019 és for employees that have already retired, and the amount of deferred remuneration awarded during the business year, was as follows: